chrisnoonan98675/site/xl-deploy/how-to/using-placeholders-with-provisioning.markdown

 If value of placeholder is not resolved, then resolution of templates that contain the placeholder will fail.

+**Important:** Contextual placeholders cannot be used in the names of CIs.

 ## Literal placeholders

 _Literal_ placeholders allow you to insert placeholders in a dictionary that should only be resolved when a deployment package is deployed to the created environment.
 The resolution of these placeholders does not depend on provisioned, dictionary, or a manual user entry.